 During her 20 year career as a dance artist, Alison Marae has performed as a dancer and choreographer with contemporary dance companies, musicals and with independent choreographers.
 She created fifteen, full length choreographic staged works that have been featured in festivals, galleries and studios in NYC, LA and San Diego.

-With over 20 years experience facilitating workshops and master classes, Alison Marae is thrilled to share her innovative offerings from her professional career in dance and music.
-As a teaching artist she has taught for her own programs in studios, for outreach arts education in public schools and worked as staff for professional dance and music studios throughout San Diego.
-Alison ran her own non profit dance company for 9 years and served as the artistic director for it’s professional and pre-professional dance companies and as master teacher for programs and classes.
-She has been teaching private music lessons out of her home music studio for the last 5 years.
+As an educator in music, dance and art, she has taught for her own programs in studios, outreach arts education in public schools and worked as staff for professional dance and music studios throughout San Diego for over 20 years.
+Alison ran her own non profit dance company for 9 years and served as the artistic and executive director for it’s professional company and pre-professional program and master teacher for programs and classes.